The Surrey Hotel

 The renovation, devised by interiors architect Lauren Rottet, is one of the most elegant, and disciplined, visual statements I’ve ever seen at a hotel.
 The Surrey sports a sophisticated wardrobe of black, white and gray, leavened by dashes of chocolate brown — chic, understated hues that complement the hotel’s chic, understated Upper East Side locale and are soothing to boot.

 By New York standards, the 190-room Surrey is a small hotel, and there’s minimal public space.
-The fetching lobby, outfitted with a silvery velvet sofa and club chairs, reminded me of the good china used for special occasions – you can alight while awaiting a friend, but you don’t settle in with the Sunday papers.
+The fetching lobby, outfitted with a silvery velvet sofa and club chairs, reminds me of the good china used for special occasions – you can alight while awaiting a friend, but you don’t settle in with the Sunday papers.
 I didn’t care since I felt like I’d walked into a glamorous, black-and-white Horst photo upon entering.
 The Art Deco vibe is palpable.

 Rooms: With white walls, white bed linens, a white TV armoire and sheer white pull-down shades, decorative serenity figured large in our room’s DNA.
 And it worked.
 If comfort is the ultimate luxury, my Deluxe “salon,” ie a room that isn’t a suite, had luxury in spades, with soft Sferra sheets, thick Pratesi robes, coffee table books stacked in the bedside tables and, the ultimate luxury, a king-size Duxiana bed that was truly heavenly.